Agoric/documentation/smart-contracts-tutorial/guess37-multiple-participants.md

 # Guess37 multiple participants

-In the [previous step](./first-contract), we set up a contract and run it and played the guess37 game
+In the [previous step](./first-contract), we set up a contract and ran it and played the guess37 game

 In this section, we'll see how to play 2 different roles: "contract installer" and "game player"